avkewalr-msft/live-video-analytics/utilities/rtspsim-live555/readme.md

     docker build . -t live555:latest
     ```

-    The build may generate warnings, but they should not prevent the server from working
+    The build may generate warnings, but they should not prevent the server from working.

 ## Running and Testing